IATApps/IATPodSpecs/README.md

-# IATPodspecs
+# IATPodSpecs

-Podspecs for all Cocoapods created by Ingenious Arts and Technologies LLC
+PodSpec files for all Cocoapods created by Ingenious Arts and Technologies LLC